uesleibros/wasabi/dev/asm/tests/README.md

 ```

 > [!CAUTION]
 > Always ensure you are compiling and injecting the correct binary architecture (`x86` vs `x64`).
-Running a 32-bit payload on a 64-bit Office installation (or vice versa) will result in an immediate application crash.
+Running a 32-bit payload on a 64-bit host installation (or vice versa) will result in an immediate application crash.